jubelAhmed/b4StarterPack/README.md

 #then start your project from index.html file
 #and scss code write in style.scss
-#/json server port change/json-server -p 4000 db.json
+#/json server port change command: json-server -p 4000 db.json